 We curate a diverse programme of events, consisting of workshops, seminars, lectures, symposia and performances.
 The majority of our events are open to public audiences.
-Unless otherwise stated, they are free of charge to attend.
+Unless otherwise stated, they are free of charge to attend, and take place in Birkbeck School of Arts, 43 Gordon Square.
 Some of our events during the course of a year will address a particular research theme.
-For 2017-18, our theme is night-life.
+For 2019-20, our theme is Making/Thinking.

 Dramaturgy as an act of civil disobedience: a panel discussion with Myah Jeffers, Anthony Simpson-Pike, and Anna Himali Howard

 On Thursday 20 February, 6.30-8.30pm, we welcome three contemporary artists for a panel discussion that considers the pathways between theory, practice, and civic engagement in contemporary UK theatre, and explores the twenty-first-century role of the dramaturg.

 Who, in our contemporary context, has the opportunity to share their stories onstage and why?
 To what extent can dramaturgy as a discipline help us confront outdated concepts about the role theatre and performance play in our perceptions of ourselves?
 How might the queering of dramaturgical practice serve to challenge common cultural assumptions about how we tell our stories?